Skip to content

 In the hardscape: A Dragon Stone with deep grooves and irregular holes is more beautiful than a smooth, perfect stone.
 Our Boon Dragon Stone and Sera Dragon Stone embody this principle – each stone is unique, shaped by nature.

-In the plants: An Anubias Bonsai with a winding, asymmetrical stem is more valuable than a perfect, straight plant.
+In the plants: An Anubias Bonsai with a winding, asymmetrical trunk is more valuable than a perfect, straight plant.
 Moss growing organically over a stone is Wabi-Sabi in its purest form.
 Our Moss Mix and Riccardia Coral Moss are perfect for this effect.

 Dragon Stone with organic moss